 Choice of c.
 So far, the size of the clusters had no influence on the similarity weights.
 This may yield unsatisfactory separation results.
-Figure 18 gives an example: Here the sky accounts for nearly half of the image (approx. 44%), but the oversegmentation puts all of its pixels into one cluster.
-As for c = e, all clusters are of the same importance no matter how large they are, the semidefinite relaxation approach segments the image into two parts by cutting the city, which contains many small clusters (see Figure 18(b),(c)).
-To derive a segmentation which takes into account the different sizes of the clusters, the balancing constraint can be changed in the following way: Calculate the number of pixels m_i contained in each cluster i and set c = m instead of c = e.
-Thus we now search for a segmentation which parti-
+Fig. 14 gives an example: Here, the sky accounts for nearly half of the image (approximately 44 percent), but the oversegmentation puts all of its pixels into one cluster.
+As for c=e, all clusters are of the same importance no matter how large they are, the semidefinite relaxation approach segments the image into two parts by cutting the city, which contains many small clusters (see Figs. 14b and 14c).
+To derive a segmentation which takes into account the different sizes of the clusters, the balancing